 I say this every year: A good norm to stive for is MSU's

 We don't expect you to disclose new arguments.
 Keeping ?caselist-able?

 electronic versions of new arguments is a great idea.

-in the tournament.
-They will be in contact with your opponents, your
+the tournament.
+They will be in contact with your opponents, your judges

-judges and maybe even you to gather as much additional information as
+and maybe even you to gather as much pre-tournament information as

 possible.
 We appreciate all the help you can give us in that regard.